How to Legally Get Reviews on Amazon

 3. Deal Marketplaces with Autoresponders

 There are online marketplaces for Amazon deals that you can use to promote your products and get authentic, quality, verified reviews.
-For example, Jump Send has a marketplace with over 100,000 shoppers interested in Amazon deals.
+For example, Jungle Scout’s “Launch” feature (previously known as Jump Send) has a marketplace with over 100,000 shoppers interested in Amazon deals.

 While the deal marketplaces don’t promise you will get reviews – as in order to stay in compliance with Amazon you can’t explicitly ask for them – many shoppers on these marketplaces are in the habit of reviewing the products they receive.

 Amazon allows sellers to use Seller Central to generate discount codes for shoppers.
 You don’t have to reduce the price of your product on your Amazon listing, you can instead generate a one-time promo code that gives shoppers a small discount.

 Jump Send can take those codes and input them into its system.
 Now when shoppers search for your product on Jump Send’s marketplace, they will see the discounted price and receive your discount code to purchase your product directly on Amazon.

 Jump Send also features an autoresponder you can use to request feedback from shoppers who buy your product.
 These deal marketplaces combined with autoresponders can provide the initial traction of sales along with reviews to help successfully launch a product on Amazon.
 See our guide to this specific platform here.

 Apart from feedback requests, Amazon prohibits sellers from sending buyers messages outside the platform.
 But that doesn’t mean you can’t ask your own website customers to leave you a review on Amazon.
 Craft a simple email campaign just for this purpose.